-Most RFP and RFI’s we see from companies are setting the bar way too low and are being satisfied with “good enough” mobile software that will not provide their field teams the solutions they need now and into the future.
-With 120 detailed questions and supporting notes, IQGeo has produced an RFP template in an Excel format that will help you think through the various components of a successful mobile geospatial solution.
-It is designed to help you align the questions in your RFP with your strategic goals in order to choose a long-term partner who understands your business challenges and has a solution to solve them.
+Most RFP and RFI’s we see from telecoms and utility companies set the bar far too low.
+Their structure of their RFPs maps out “good enough” mobile software that will not provide their field teams the solutions they need now and into the future.
+We want to help you set the bar higher.
+With 170 detailed questions and supporting notes, IQGeo has produced an RFP template in an Excel format that will help you think through the various components of a successful mobile geospatial solution.
+It is designed to help you align RFP questions with your strategic goals in order to choose a long-term partner who understands your business challenges and delivers solutions to solve them.

 Below is a summary of the key sections and a sample of the questions you should be asking vendors in your evaluation.